linux-system-roles/hpc/README.md

 Whether to install the CUDA Toolkit package.

-Note that This package is required for installing OpenMPI.
+Note that this package is required for installing OpenMPI.

 Default: `true`